gitrust/timetracker/README.md

     python setup.py

-2. Copy created sqlite database `timer.db` to your HOME directory
+2. Copy created sqlite database `timer.db` to your %USERPROFILE% directory

+   Check %USERPROFILE% env variable exists

 3. Start timetracker

     python tracker.py

     type `help`

-# Store
+# Storage

-Uses a Sqlite database to store all task data
+Uses an Sqlite database to store all task data

 # List of available commands

     #<id>          reschedule an existing task using its id
-    add,a          add and start a new task clear,cl       clear all tasks
+    add,a          add a new task and set it to active clear,cl       clear all tasks
-    commit,ci      commit a task with specific id done           set task to done
+    commit,ci      commit a task by id
+    done           set task to done
     export,exp     export data (current day) as JSON help,h         this help
-    list,l,ls      list all available tasks (ls all; ls yesterday; ls) pause,p        pause tasks
+    list,l,ls      list all available tasks (ls all; ls yd; ls) pause,p        pause tasks
-    push           push all done tasks to store and remove them from current list rename,ren     rename a task
+    push           push all done tasks to store and remove them from current list rename,ren     rename a task by id
-    remove,rm      remove task
+    remove,rm      delete task by id
-    status,st      status about current task
+    status,st      status information

+# Command description

+## add

+Add a new task

+Alias: add, a

+Syntax:  add <taskname>

+A new task is created and set as active.
+Its status will become ON.

+## clear

+Remove all tasks from current list

+Alias: clear, c

+## commit

+Commits a task by id

+Alias: commit, ci

+Syntax: commit <task-id>

+Commit time from given task to storage, add a new task with the same title to current task list and set new task as active.

+## done

+Set a task to DONE

+Alias: done

+Syntax: done <task-id>

+Sets a task' status to DONE.
+Hide it in current list by default.
+Set pause task as active task.

+## list

+List all current tasks

+Alias: list, ls

+Syntax:

+	ls      // list tasks from current list

+	ls all  // list alls tasks from current list, also the DONE tasks

+	ls yd   // list all tasks you created yesterday (loading them from storage)

+## Task status

+ON - an active task

+OFF - a task is paused

+DONE - a task is done

 # Console Output